Rising (Rainbow album): Artwork and packaging

-Release and commercial reception
+Releases and commercial reception

 The German edition of the single "Starstruck" by Blackmore's Rainbow.

-The album was released on 17 May 1976 on the Oyster label, a subsidiary of Purple Records, inaugurated by Ritchie Blackmore's Rainbow the year before, and was distributed worldwide by Polydor Records.
+The album was released on 17 May 1976 on the Oyster label, a subsidiary of Purple Records inaugurated by Ritchie Blackmore's Rainbow the year before, and was distributed worldwide by Polydor Records.
 The original vinyl release of Rising comprised four mid-to-fast tempo rock songs on side one and two extended compositions exceeding eight minutes on side two.
 The album title Rainbow Rising was derived from the lyrics of the song "Stargazer" and, with the band presented as Blackmore’s Rainbow, it appeared on all labels and advertisements as the album’s official name.
 This remained consistent until the remastered edition of the late 1990s, which shortened the album title to Rising and altered the band’s logo to Rainbow, likely to align it with the other releases in the series.

-Rising was not a huge commercial success, as it did not enter the Top Ten of any chart worldwide, peaking at No. 48 on the US Billboard Top LPs & Tape chart and at No. 11 in the UK.
+Rising was not a huge commercial success; it did not enter the Top Ten of any chart worldwide, peaking at No. 48 on the US Billboard Top LPs & Tape chart and at No. 11 in the UK.
 Nevertheless, it proved to be a long-seller and was certified gold for selling 100,000 copies in the UK in 1979, with the Deluxe Edition being certified Silver in 2013.
 It also achieved gold status in Australia and Japan.

 The only single extracted from the album was "Starstruck" with "Run with the Wolf" on the B-side.
 It was released in Europe on 3 August 1976, but failed to chart.

 The album was reissued multiple times on vinyl during the 1980s and first released on CD in 1986, with a different mix from the previous editions.
-The so-called LA Mix had bass frequencies restored and included a few slight differences, such as a longer delay before the band entered after Carey's opening solo in "Tarot Woman".
+The so-called Los Angeles Mix had bass frequencies restored and included a few slight differences, such as a longer delay before the band entered after Carey's opening solo in "Tarot Woman".
 The 1999 remastered CD editions used the original vinyl mix again.
 A limited-edition deluxe version of the album was released in Japan on 5 April 2011 as a 2 SHM-CD (Super High Material CD) Deluxe Remastered Edition.
 This reissue was released in a cardboard gatefold sleeve and was part of a two-album Rainbow reissue series featuring Rising and Down to Earth.
 The European edition was released the same year in digipack with two regular CDs.
-This edition contains both the New York and LA mixes on disc one, recordings taken from the rehearsals at Pirate Sound and outtakes from the recording sessions at Musicland on disc two.
+This edition contains both the New York and Los Angeles mixes on disc one, recordings taken from the rehearsals at Pirate Sound and outtakes from the recording sessions at Musicland on disc two.